Hank-wood/imprint/README.md

 ## What Next?
 - [ ] Add users profile page when they sign in or sign up
-- [ ] Add third-party authentication
+- [ ] Add third-party authentication, such as Facebook and Tiwtter
 - [ ] Set users api authentication and extend current api
 - [ ] Switch Angular@1.x.x to Angular@2.x.x (or React, maybe...)
 - [ ] Push real-time data to the client side
 - [ ] Switch mongodb to rethinkdb (depend on needs...)
-- [ ] Add CSS and JS animation effect to the front end pages
+- [ ] Add CSS and JS text animation effect to the front end pages
 - [ ] Add loading page
+- [ ] Add verification email function when registered successfully
+- [ ] Allow users to change the password
+- [ ] Add more credentials notifications into register and login page